 Please use the application format found on pages 2 and 3 of the Symposium Award Application (.pdf available below).
 Applications must contain all requested information and must be submitted to the Chair of the AES Grant Committee in February (usually the third Friday) of the year prior to the AES annual meeting in which the proposed symposium is to be held.
 Organizer(s) of proposed symposia must be AES Member(s) in Good Standing at the time of proposal submission and during the subsequent year.
 This means that AES membership dues must be paid by January 1st.

-Symposia proposals for the 2017 meeting are due no later than 5pm EST on February 15th, 2016.
+Symposia proposals for the 2019 meeting should be submitted to the AES Grant Fund Committee Chairperson and are due no later than 5pm EST on February 15th, 2018.

 Responsibilities Of The Symposium Organizers

 - Work with the participants to obtain titles and abstracts.
 Abstracts must be submitted to the ASIH meeting by the Annual Meeting abstract deadline using announced ASIH abstract submission procedures.